 Kentucky vote by mail rules

-If you are requesting a ballot due to COVID-19 concerns, you must use the "Not able to appear at the polls on election day on account of age, disability or illness" excuse on the absentee ballot application.
+If you are requesting a ballot due to COVID-19 concerns, you must use the "Not able to appear at the polls on election day on account of age, disability or illness" excuse on the vote by mail ballot application.

 Kentucky vote by mail directions